 The Dead Sea is a salt lake and situated in the Jordan Rift Valley.
 Its main tributary is the Jordan River.

-The Dead sea is bordering Jordan in the east, Israel and the West Bank in the west.
+The Dead sea is bordering Jordan in the east, Israel and the West Bank (State of Palestine) in the west.
 It is 67 kilometres long and at its widest point 18 kilometres wide.
 The surface area is 422 metres below sealevel.
 At the southwestern shore is situated the Mount Masada (Israel), at the eastern shore the hot springs and waterfalls of Hammamat Ma’een (Jordan) and at the northeastern shore the Mount Nebo, also known as Dschabal Nībū in Jordan.

 Jordan 1971, Dead Sea.